iree-org/iree/docs/developing_iree/profiling.md

   --function_inputs="i32=-2"
 ```

+Note that typically IREE binaries complete running the module and exit very
+quickly before even connecting to Tracy.
+For such cases, you can set
+`TRACY_NO_EXIT=1` in the environment to keep the IREE binary alive until
+Tracy connects to it.

 ## Vulkan GPU Profiling

 Tracy gives us great insights over CPU/GPU interactions and Vulkan API usage
 details.
 However, information at a finer granularity, especially inside a
 particular shader dispatch, is missing.
 To supplement, one would typically need
 to use other third-party or vendor-specific tools.

+(TODO: add some pictures for each tool)

 ### Android GPUs